tijoparacka/DataSimulator/README.md

 ## Building the simulator

 This is built using maven, so just do `mvn clean package`.
+The tar file is created under distribution/target dir. untar/unzip the disto and happy simulating.

 ## Running the simulator